jackie-dai/Vault-of-Knowledge/Probability Theory/Lecture 10, 11 - Markov Chains.md

 ![[Pasted image 20251005123550.png]]
 after finding the stationary probability for one, we can find the rest with this equation

+We can only apply this if the chain is irreducible AND birth and death chain

+irreducible: all states communicate with each other birth and death rate: transitions are only between neighbors (state 4 can't go to state 1)
 ### Metropolis - Hastings Algorithm

 Goal: design a procedure for sampling from any distribution, without enumerating P, only knowing pi up to some scaling constant